 - If your appeal request is accepted: We’ll review your appeal.

-How your appeal is processed
+How we process your appeal

 You'll get a letter with the Marketplace Appeals Center's final decision that will explain any changes, how we made the decision, and your next steps.